FBI search President Biden's home in Delaware

 - Published

-The FBI is searching President Joe Biden's home in Delaware as part of investigation into classified documents, his lawyer says.
+The FBI is searching President Joe Biden's home in Rehoboth, Delaware as part of an investigation into classified documents, his lawyer says.

 In a statement, Mr Biden's attorney said the search was "planned" with the president's "full support".